hneth/unicol/README.md

 <!-- DESCRIPTION / Mission / Vision: -->

+Most universities use specific color combinations to express their unique brand identity.
 The **unicol** package provides the colors and color palettes of various universities for easy plotting and printing in R. We collect and provide a diverse range of color palettes for creating scientific visualizations.

 <!-- Goal / Objectives: -->

-Our primary goal is to make it simple to create beautiful visualizations that are in accordance with institutional style guides.
+Our primary goal is to make it simple to create beautiful visualizations that are in accordance with institutional regulations and style guides.
 Assuming that you have some R code for creating an image, the **unicol** allows you to directly use the color palette of your institution.

 ## Installation